uccross/skyhookdm-workflows/rook/README.md

-# SkyhookDM-Benchmarks Workflow
+# Popper workflows for SkyhookDM and Ceph Benchmarks

-A set of [Popper](https://getpopper.io) workflows to automate large-scale tests and benchmarks of SkyhookDM-Ceph in a Kubernetes cluster.
+A set of [Popper](https://getpopper.io) workflows to automate large-scale tests and benchmarks of [SkyhookDM](skyhookdm.com) in a Kubernetes cluster.
-Below given is an exhaustive guide on how to use the workflows to automate Ceph experiments.
+Below given is an exhaustive guide on how to use the workflows to automate [Ceph](https://ceph.io/) experiments.

 ## Cloning the project